victorcouste/minikube-starburst-demo/README.md

 - Add in your folder a Starburst license file (**starburstdata.license**), which you can get from your friendly local Starburst Solutions Architect!
 - Get login credentials for the Starburst Harbor Helm Charts repository.
 - Update [mini-starburst.sh](mini-starburst.sh) with these credentials.
-- In mini-starburst.sh you can also update Starburst Enterprice version to be deployed.
+- In mini-starburst.sh you can also update Starburst Enterprise version to be deployed.
 - Go through the requirements section below to make sure you have all the dependencies before starting.